What is Reconciliation?

 Reconciliation is an honest and critical understanding of Australia's shared history, and how it has informed the lives of Australian Aboriginal and Torres Strait Islander peoples and other Australians today.

 Reconciliation involves other Australians and Aboriginal and Torres Strait Islander peoples building and preserving mutual, positive, and respectful relationships.
 It involves optimising these relationships and working together on closing the gap; achieving a shared sense of fairness and justice as a foundation for success; and enhancing our national well being.

 JCU's commitment to reconciliation is addressed in its Statement of Strategic Intent:

-Our Reconciliation Statement was released 21 May 2008.
-On the same day, the JCU library was renamed after Eddie Koiki Mabo.
+JCU's Reconciliation Statement was released 21 May 2008.
+On the same day, the JCU Library was renamed after Eddie Koiki Mabo.

-The Reconciliation Action Plan (RAP) was developed following a May 2013 commitment by the Vice Chancellor to develop JCU's first action plan to strengthen our commitment to enhance the lives of Australian Aboriginal and Torres Strait Islander peoples through education and research.
+The Reconciliation Action Plan (RAP) (PDF, 768 KB) was developed following a May 2013 commitment by the JCU Vice Chancellor to develop our first action plan to strengthen our commitment to enhance the lives of Australian Aboriginal and Torres Strait Islander peoples through education and research.